Cudiph/monotonebot/README.md

 1. Install [node.js](https://nodejs.org/en/download/)
 2. Install mongodb on your PC or you can create a mongodb cluster at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 2. use `npm Install` at the root folder with powershell
-3. make the `.env` file at the root of the project (same level as package.json)
+3. create the `.env` file at the root of the project (same level as package.json)
 4. And again in the shell run `node .`
 5. Congrats!
 You've run the bot 🥳

-## Official website
-You can visit the official website and see all the command list without looking at help command [here](https://rodocs.herokuapp.com/)

 ### My discord profile
 Made with ❤ by [Cudiph#7298](https://discordapp.com/users/400240052761788427)